 Enter: Equal Pay Day.
 It symbolizes just how far into a year a woman would need to work to earn the same amount men earned the year before.
 It took until now for the average woman to make what the average man already raked in by the end of 2017.
 The below graphic has a few more baffling stats to take in.

-On International Women’s Day last year, Iceland made history by announcing a law requiring companies with 25 employees or more to prove their equal pay practices.
+On International Women’s Day in 2017, Iceland made history by announcing a law requiring companies with 25 employees or more to prove their equal pay practices.
 But where does the US currently fare?

 President Barack Obama took a number of steps to help close the wage gap during his presidency.
 In 2009, the first bill he signed was the Lilly Ledbetter Fair Pay Act, enabling women who were unknowingly and unfairly paid less than their male colleagues to be additionally compensated.
 In 2016, he also launched the Equal Pay Pledge, encouraging businesses to not only pledge to close the gap, but to agree to conduct regular reviews of their gender pay differences.
 Also in 2016, on the seventh anniversary of the Lilly Ledbetter Act, Obama instated equal pay rules, requiring companies with 100 employees or more to report their their pay data by gender.